Skip to Main Content

 Epic Scale Scheduling

-Expert schedule management for productions spanning both North and South Islands.
-Our ADs plan around New Zealand's changeable weather, DOC park access seasons, and coordinate helicopter and 4WD logistics for remote mountain and fiord locations.
+Here is what we have to work with.
+Pro schedule management for shoots spanning both North and South Islands.
+Our ADs plan around New Zealand's changeable weather, DOC park access seasons, and set up helicopter and 4WD logistics for remote mountain and fiord locations.

 On Location